Joint Doctoral Program of the University of St Andrews and the University of Bonn

 Individual funding

-The University of St Andrews and the University of Bonn are pleased to offer a scholarship funded by both institutions, to support exceptional students undertaking doctoral research in the following projects:
+The University of St Andrews and the University of Bonn are pleased to offer a scholarship funded by both institutions, to support exceptional students undertaking doctoral research in the following fields:

 Submission deadline